 Victor Tourjansky: Uncredited as the man with the bottle, who wonders whether he's hallucinating at seeing the Wet Nellie drive out of the water.
 He repeated the gag in the following two movies: in Moonraker (1979), he is drinking in Venice when Bond drives his gondola out of the water, and in For Your Eyes Only (1981), he is a patron of the lodge, at which Bond skies off the table.
 His main job was Assistant Director.

 Michael G. Wilson: The screenwriter is a man in the audience at the Pyramid Theatre.
 He is sitting in the row behind Fekkesh and XXX at the Pyramid Show.
 He is also seen as a guard on the Liparus tanker.

 The trivia items below may give away important plot points.

 The original script called for Jaws to perish after Bond used an industrial magnet aboard the Super Tanker to drop him into the tanker's furnace.
-The scene was storyboarded using Richard Kiel and Roger Moore as models, and apparently rehearsed, but ultimately scrapped because Albert R. Broccoli suspected Jaws' character had enormous appeal, so an alternate ending with Jaws surviving was filmed, allowing Jaws to return in the next Bond epic Moonraker (1979).
+The scene was storyboarded using Richard Kiel and Sir Roger Moore as models, and apparently rehearsed, but ultimately scrapped, because Albert R. Broccoli suspected Jaws' character had enormous appeal, so an alternate ending with Jaws surviving was filmed, allowing Jaws to return in Moonraker (1979).
 When the film was previewed, audiences cheered when they saw Jaws swimming away in the film's finale.